 Subscribe to this Lawfare contributor via RSS.

-On October 5, Third Way and the R Street Institute sent a joint request to the respective leaders of the House and Senate intelligence committees asking them to declassify records of the legislative negotiations leading up to passage (and subsequent reauthorization) of the FISA Amendments Act (FAA) of 2008.
+On October 5, Third Way and the R Street Institute sent a joint request to the respective leaders of the House and Senate intelligence committees.
+The letter asks the committees to declassify records of the legislative negotiations leading up to passage (and subsequent reauthorization) of the FISA Amendments Act (FAA) of 2008.